JX-Master/LunaSDK-Docs/docs/api/struct_luna_1_1_module_desc_1a7d426a60e33a98255d2a2e5f018cff27.md

 A string that records modules this module depends on.

-the lifetime of the module.
+The lifetime of the string should be no shorter than the lifetime of the module.

 In case that multiple modules are required, use semicolons(;) to separate them (for example: "Core;Input;Gfx").
 There should not be any semicolon after the last item in the string.